Skip to main content

 I am a member of the Visual Narratives cluster, a project launched by the Chancellor’s Faculty Excellence Cluster Program to foster interdisciplinary collaboration between engineering and humanities disciplines.
 My work with the cluster includes applying machine learning and computer vision to assess urban change during economic downturns.

-At NC State, I teach courses on Latin American history in the nineteenth and twentieth centuries, US-Latin American relations, and on the theory and methods of digital history and spatial history.
-I also plan to introduce courses on cities in Latin America and history of Brazil.
-I am interested in topics such as modern environmental history, policymaking and state formation, urban studies, transnational and borderlands history, animal studies, as well as historical GIS, network analysis, design, and visualization.
+At NC State, I teach courses on Latin American history in the nineteenth and twentieth centuries, US-Latin American relations, Latin American urban history, and the theory and methods of digital history and spatial history, particularly historical GIS.

 Funded Research

-Non-laboratory Scholarship/Research Support Program (NSRP) (co-PI), North Carolina State University – 2019 and 2020.
+Non-laboratory Scholarship/Research Support Program (NSRP) (co-PI), North Carolina State University – 2018 and 2020.

 DELTA Blended Learning Grant (co-PI), North Carolina State University – 2017-2018